kirkbushell/fatty/README.md

 to:

-    'Eloquent'   => 'Decorator\\Model',
+    'Eloquent'   => 'Fatty\\Model',

-This ensures that all your models can still extend "eloquent", but will in fact be extending the Decorator's model implementation, which extends the native Eloquent model class anyway.
+This ensures that all your models can still extend "eloquent", but will in fact be extending Fatty's model implementation, which extends the native Eloquent model class anyway.

 Last, but not least - you need to create a "decorators" folder inside your models directory.
 Inside this, you will have decorators for each model that you wish to create.

 Usage
 -----
-From here on out, I will assume that you've updated your aliases, but if you haven't, replace all Eloquent extensions with \Decorator\Model.
+From here on out, I will assume that you've updated your aliases, but if you haven't, replace all Eloquent extensions with \Fatty\Model.

 Consider we have a user model: